huitseeker/miden-vm/miden-vm/README.md

 # build an executable for a generic target (concurrent)
 make exec

-# build an executable for Apple silicon (concurrent+metal)
-make exec-metal

 # build an executable for targets with AVX2 instructions (concurrent)
 make exec-avx2